 The AM or PM peak hour is the 1-hour period of the morning (AM) or afternoon (PM) during which there is the greatest number of vehicles on the roadway system.

 Table 1.4-2 lists and Figure 1.4-7 shows the Wasatch Boulevard road segments and intersections in the study area and their levels of service under existing (2015) conditions.
-As shown in Table 1.4-2 and Figure 1.4-7, Wasatch Boulevard operates at LOS E from Bengal Boulevard to 3500 East.
+As shown in Table 1.4-2 and Figure 1.4-7, Wasatch Boulevard operates at LOS E from Bengal Boulevard to 3500 East during the PM peak hour.
 This is likely due to the lane reduction south of Bengal Boulevard where Wasatch Boulevard transitions from four travel lanes to two travel lanes.
-In addition, the 3500 East and Wasatch Boulevard intersection operates at an unacceptable level of service of LOS E.
+In addition, the 3500 East and Wasatch Boulevard intersection operates at an unacceptable level of service of LOS E during the PM peak hour.